 There’s a lot of debate out there as far as which one is best: recurve, compound, and reverse-draw crossbows.
 All these types have been tested and proven for a long time, and they still exist today.
 It demonstrates that, despite the pros and cons, debates, and heated arguments, they are all good in their particular way.
 So in this article, we’re not going to prove that one is better than the other, but rather to look at different aspects and see which one performs better for that particular criteria.
 In the end, we hope that this post will help you decide which crossbow suits your needs.

-We are going to discuss only the types of crossbows used as weapons, that have a lethal power, and not the newly popular toy variations like a toothpick, BB pellet, or other projectile shooting crossbows.
+We will discuss only the types of crossbows used as weapons that have a lethal power, not the newly popular toy variations like a toothpick, BB pellet, or other projectile shooting crossbows.
 If you’re interested in the mini crossbows that would rather fit in the toy category, you can check out this article.

 Crossbows have been around for thousands of years.
 The first evidence of crossbow-like weapons dated around the 4th century BC and found in China.
 The historic crossbows are very similar to the modern recurve crossbows, or it’s the other way around, so we can say that the recurve is the most ancient model.
 It is the most simple in terms of technology, design, and use.